ARCHER2-HPC/archer2-website/_posts/2024-05-22-newsletter.md

 ## Service Desk Holiday on Monday 27th May.

-Service desk will be closed. <br>  Service Desk will resume at 08:00 on Tuesday 28th May.
+Service desk will be closed on Monday 27th May. <br>  Service Desk will resume at 08:00 on Tuesday 28th May.

 ## ARCHER2 Capability Days 2: 4-6 June 2024